g-dury/revolut-challenge/README.md

 ### To enable CI/CD

 Once the cloud infrastructure has been deployed, we can also enable the CI/CD pipeline by reusing the credentials from the google account.
 It is necessary to encode the `.json` key we obtained earlier to not give away the access to our cluster.
-You will need to have the tool of travis to encrypt the key
+You will need to have the tool of travis to encrypt the key:

 `gem install travis`

-then tar & encrypt the key you received from google
+then tar & encrypt the key you received from google:

 ```
 tar -cvf key.tar revolut-263015-66268096df95.json